thesilican/duotrigordle/README.md

 # Duotrigordle

+**Note: Duotrigordle is currently in maintenance mode, feature requests are unlikely to be considered.**

 This is the issue tracking repository for [Duotrigordle](https://duotrigordle.com).
-Click [here](https://github.com/thesilican/duotrigordle/issues/new/choose) to open a bug report or feature request.
+Click [here](https://github.com/thesilican/duotrigordle/issues/new/choose) to open a bug report ~~or feature request~~.

 For all other inquiries, please contact me at [support@duotrigordle.com](mailto:support@duotrigordle.com).